-Analysis and supporting documents used to determine effect on small business or in preparation of an economic impact analysis: The department will solicit comments on an economic impact analysis of this proposal during July 2015.
-During that period the department will post a preliminary analysis on its website and distribute the proposed rule and analysis to parties it determines would be interested.
-A copy of the analysis will be posted on the department's website at http://dnr.wi.gov and can be located by searching for the keywords "administrative rules".
+Analysis and supporting documents used to determine effect on small business or in preparation of an economic impact analysis: The department solicited comments on an economic impact analysis of this proposal during July 2015.
+During that period, the department posted a preliminary analysis on its website and distributed the proposed rule and analysis to parties it determined were interested.
+A copy of the analysis was posted on the department's website at http://dnr.wi.gov and can be located by searching for the keywords "administrative rules".